cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

     * Add a file
     * Maybe even to add fields to a content type or remove some
 * Use feature upgrade Code for the complexer stuff
-    * Reconfiguring certain field and content type properties
-        * The order of a field in a content type, etc.
+    * Reconfiguring certain field and content type properties or the order of a field in a content type, etc.
 * Use PowerShell when it seems more convenient
     * Uploading files
     * Configuration changes to the highest level site collection